syncfusion-content/windowsforms-docs/WindowsForms/TreeMap/WeightValuePath.md

 ---
 layout: post
-title: Features
+title: WeightValuePath
-description: features
+description: weightvaluepath
-platform: WindowsForms
+platform: windowsforms
 control: TreeMap
 documentation: ug
 ---

 # WeightValuePath

-The WeightValuePath ofTreeMap is a path to a field on the source object, which serves as the "weight" of the object.
+The WeightValuePath ofthe TreeMap control is a path to a field on the source object that serves as the "weight" of the object.

+Code Sample

+{% highlight c# %}

+TreeMap TreeMap1 = new TreeMap();

+TreeMap1.ItemsSource = data.PopulationDetails;

+TreeMap1.WeightValuePath = "Population";

+{% endhighlight %}

-Note: The specified field must be available in each and every sub class (object) defined in hierarchical (nested) data collection.
+N> The specified field must be available in every subclass (object) defined in the hierarchical (nested) data collection.